Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_system_environment_zos/_index.md

 ---

-    title: System environment for z/OS
+    title: "System environment for z/OS"
-    linkTitle: About the system configuration
+    linkTitle: "About the system configuration "
     weight: 230

----
-This section presents system environment functions that are specific to Transfer CFT z/OS and provides information about:
+---This section presents system environment functions that are specific to Transfer CFT z/OS and provides information about:

 - Creating files in z/OS
 - File-sharing options in z/OS